BlinkTagInc/node-gtfs/README.md

     });

+`radius` is optional and in miles.
+Default: 25 miles.

 ### Get a specific agency

 Returns an agency.
 An `agency_key` is required, optionally you can specify an `agency_id` for GTFS files that have more than one agency listed in `agencies.txt`.